 Trinity Children of Liberia is an accredited youth organization established in 2004 to help address the need for grassroots participation in nation building, following the civil conflict, which nearly decimated the population.
 Trinity Children of Liberia is dedicated to changing illiteracy and promoting reconciliation, reconstruction, peace, development and better and healthier lifestyles in Liberia through crime prevention, youth empowerment and youth employment.

-Trinity Children is a 501 C organization based in Monrovia, Liberia and working with disadvantaged, underprivileged and street children and youth who can not afford to go to school due to financial problem.
-Today, through the effort of some friends, the organization is now providing free basic primary education to about 130 (hundred) students at the Learning Center.
+Trinity Children is a 501 C 3 Information Organization based in District 2 Lower Margibi County Marshall, Liberia.
+We work with disadvantaged, underprivileged and street children and youth who can not afford to go to school due to financial problem.
+Today through the effort of some friends, TCC Organization is now providing free basic primary education to about 160 (hundred) students at the Learning Center.